I started learning the recorder (and music!) just about one year ago. When I started, I did not expect to still be at it now.

 Revisiting previously studied music

-I sometimes go back to playing some music pieces that were played several months ago.
+I sometimes go back to pieces I played several months ago.

-What I found challenging at the time has now become much more easy: my mind and fingers remember the piece, but I am also much more agile on how to play it.
+What once felt challenging has now become much easier: my fingers and memory remember the piece, and I am more agile in how I play it.

 Going to some concerts

-Since last year, I have started going to a few classical music concerts (mainly featuring recorders).
-I find that I can “appreciate” (if that is the good wording) a piece much better that a few months ago.
-More so if it involves the recorder as I can begin to understand how it is played.
+Since last year, I have started attending a few classical music concerts (mainly featuring recorders).
+I find I can now “appreciate” (if that is the right word) pieces much more than a few months ago.
+Even more so if they involve recorders – I am beginning to understand how they are played.

-I also went to see one concert featuring the oud with a friend.
-It was a really different experience mixing some traditional and more modern music.
-I find I still much prefer traditional and classical music as compared to modern one.
+I also went to a concert with a friend that featured the oud.
+It was a very different experience, blending traditional and modern music.
+I still find that I prefer traditional and classical music over modern styles.

-I must say that the piece was quite long and hard to follow… but still a nice experience (and my colleague sings really well!).
+The piece was quite long and hard to follow… but still a worthwhile experience (and my colleague sings very well!).

 Playing different composers

-In the first few months, I mostly played some pieces from Esprit Philippe Chédeville.
-Some are easier and some are much more difficult… but they all look very much alike.
+In the first few months, I mostly played pieces by Esprit Philippe Chédeville.
+Some are easier, others more difficult… but many of them feel very similar.

 Putting consciousness into the practice

-Something I still find very hard to do when practicing music is focusing and putting consciousness into practice.
-When I play the recorder, my mind usually turns off and I go into “auto” mode…
+Something I still find difficult is staying focused and mindful while practicing.
+When I play the recorder, I often go into “auto” mode…

-I really need to learn to put more consciousness into my daily practice.
-I find that I have the same problem when doing some Yoga, so it may have to be with synchronzing the body and the mind.
+I really need to learn to bring more awareness into my daily practice.
+I face the same issue when doing yoga, so it might be related to synchronizing body and mind.

 More recorders